CGuadagnino/job_finder/README.md

 1. Connect your GitHub repository to Vercel
 2. Set the root directory to `frontend`
-3. Add environment variables in project settings
+3. Add environment variables in project settings:
+   - `VITE_SUPABASE_URL`
+   - `VITE_SUPABASE_ANON_KEY`
 4. Deploy automatically on push to `main`

+### Backend (Optional)

+The backend can be deployed to services like:
+- **Fly.io** — Rust-friendly with PostgreSQL support
+- **Railway** — Simple deployment with automatic HTTPS
+- **Render** — Free tier available

+Or run locally and use the ingestion scripts to populate Supabase directly.

 ### Database (Supabase)

-1. The production database is hosted on Supabase
+The production database is hosted on Supabase and can be populated by:
-2. Data can be synced by running the ingestion script locally and inserting directly to Supabase, or by setting up a separate backend deployment
+1. Running the backend locally with `DATABASE_URL` pointing to your Supabase instance
+2. Executing the ingestion scripts (`batch_ingest.sh` or `weekly_ingest.ps1`)
+3. Jobs are inserted directly to Supabase in real-time

 ## Contributing